r-unruh/mtracker/README.md

 This should cover the basics.
 Type `mtracker help [subcommand]` to see all options.

+> [!NOTE]
+> Commands are not yet stable and may change in future versions.
+> Make sure to backup your database on a regular basis.

 ## Database
 The database is just a plain text file that you can edit by hand.
 It looks like